Life (2017 film): Development

-On November 18, 2015, Deadline Hollywood reported that Daniel Espinosa would direct a film set in space and titled Life, from a script from Paul Wernick and Rhett Reese, which Skydance Media financing and producing, with David Ellison, Dana Goldberg, Bonnie Curtis, and Julie Lynn.
+On November 18, 2015, Deadline Hollywood reported that Daniel Espinosa would direct a film set in space and titled Life, from a script from Paul Wernick and Rhett Reese, which Skydance Media would finance and produce, with David Ellison, Dana Goldberg, Bonnie Curtis, and Julie Lynn.
 Paramount Pictures was circling to handle the distribution rights to the film, though the deal was not confirmed.
 On January 28, 2016, Rebecca Ferguson came on board to star in the film, and Ryan Reynolds subsequently joined, on February 16, 2016.
 On March 10, 2016, Jake Gyllenhaal was cast in the film.
 On March 15, 2016, Sony Pictures signed on to handle the worldwide distribution rights and co-finance the film, with Skydance.
 On June 23, 2016, Hiroyuki Sanada was cast to play one of the members of the International Space Station crew, and on July 19, 2016, The Hollywood Reporter wrote that Olga Dihovichnaya and Ariyon Bakare were also cast in the film, playing other crew members.
 One scene in the trailer for the film features a recycled shot from the 2007 movie, Spider-Man 3.